Taibdse/funny-movies/README.md

 ```
 We can check the local database and see the new created database called funny-movies and the tables (Movie, User)

+**If we want to run a project using docker, we just need to update the environment inside /docker-compose.yml file and no need to setup anything else!**

 # Database Setup
 Follow the step above to setup database postgresql for local project

 # Running the Application
+### Running project manually
 **Run backend app**
 ```
 npm run dev